 3Click Bare Metal Recovery to launch MSP360 Backup.

-Alternatively, you can launch MSP360 Remote Assistant by clicking on its icon it the uper right-hand corner (provided that you selected this option when creating the bootable USB).
-You can use MSP360 Remote Assistant to give an authorized administrator or support personnel access to your computer.
+Alternatively, you can launch MSP360 Connect by clicking on its icon it the upper right-hand corner (provided that you selected this option when creating the bootable USB).
+You can use MSP360 Connect to give an authorized administrator or support personnel access to your computer.

 4 In MSP360 Backup, launch the Restore Wizard by clicking Restore on the main toolbar or using the Ctrl+R shortcut.